Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Does Plano have a specific first-time home buyer grant?

 The City of Plano does have a program, but funding is often limited or restricted to lower income brackets.
-Most buyers have more consistent success using statewide programs like TSAHC or TDHCA, which are available to residents of Plano and have broader eligibility requirements.
+Most buyers purchasing a home in Plano have more consistent success using statewide programs like TSAHC or TDHCA, which are available to residents of Plano and have broader eligibility requirements.

 How much cash do I need to buy a house in Plano?